 Search engines aren’t out to ruin your name; they’re designed to serve users with the most relevant information about a topic.
 However, negative search results are much more likely to rise to the top of Google rankings if you don’t manage your online presence by creating and promoting positive content to hold it back.
 What are the biggest threats to your reputation?

-Negative reviews on sites like Google, Yelp, and Ripoff Report cost businesses hundreds of billions of dollars each year.
+Negative reviews on Google, Yelp, and Ripoff Report cost businesses hundreds of billions of dollars each year.
 Most consumers now turn to and trust online review sites to learn about products and services before making a purchase.
 Unfortunately, your reputation will be damaged whether bad reviews are legitimate complaints or staged attacks by competitors.

 Not all businesses have unique names.
-When a company’s name is also a common word, they could be left out of their own branded search entirely.
+When a brand name is also a common word, they could be left out of their own branded search entirely.
 Not only does this make it harder for you to own your search landscape, but customers will have a difficult time finding your website.

 You may have a spotless reputation, but people who share your name may not.
 These unfortunate cases of digital identity confusion could mean someone else’s social media accounts, inappropriate photos, and criminal activity could appear in your personal search results.
 Our internet reputation management firm has the expertise to help you put your best foot forward.